levy193/vue-telegram-plugin/README.md

 ## Usage

 ### Prepare tdweb library
-This plugin using <a href="https://www.npmjs.com/package/tdweb">tdweb</a> (TDLib in browser), so after installing you have to make all tdweb's files loadable from your server.
+This plugin using <a href="https://www.npmjs.com/package/tdweb">tdweb</a> (Telegram Data Libraty - TDLib in browser), so after installing you have to make all tdweb's files loadable from your server.
 For example you can copy all file in `vue-telegram-plugin/lib` folder into the server's `public` folder.

 ```bash
 cp -r node_modules/vue-telegram-plugin/lib/* public/